Aldrington

-Aldrington is an area and former civil parish, now in the unparished area of Hove, in the Brighton and Hove district of the ceremonial county of East Sussex, England.
+Aldrington is an area in the city of Brighton and Hove in the ceremonial county of East Sussex, England.
+It was formerly a civil parish.
 For centuries it was meadow land along the English Channel stretching west from the old village of Hove to the old mouth of the River Adur, and it is now a prosperous residential area integrated within Hove.

 History

 There was Roman activity and settlement in the area.
 The Anglo-Saxons gave it the name Ealdhere's Tun — Ealdhere's farm — and the name appears in the Domesday Book as Eldretune.
 During the High Middle Ages the fortunes of the village waned as the mouth of the River Adur moved west to Portslade, and as acres of land were lost to the sea.
-By the end of the sixteenth century its church dedicated to St Leonard was a ruin, and though the population rallied for a time in the seventeenth century by the 1831 census, the area recorded a population of just two.
+By the end of the sixteenth century, its church dedicated to St Leonard was a ruin, and though the population rallied for a time in the seventeenth century by the 1831 census, the area recorded a population of just two.
 In 1951 the parish had a population of 22,925.
 On 1 April 1974 the parish was abolished.